By SAMY MAGDY and AYA BATRAWY

 No replacement was immediately named for Amer, who had been appointed governor of the central bank in November 2015.
 He has been criticized for his handling of Egypt’s financial challenges.

-The currency is under pressure, sliding in value to more than 19 Egyptian pounds to the dollar.
+The currency is under pressure, sliding in value to about 19 Egyptian pounds to the U.S. dollar.
 That followed a central bank decision allowing the currency to depreciate by around 16% in March to try to stem a growing trade deficit.

 “It seems there’s a lot of tensions within policymaking circles, and I think that’s ultimately what led to Mr. Amer’s resignation,” said Jason Tuvey, a senior emerging markets economist at Capital Economics.